jpueberbach4/bp.markets.ingest/dukascopy/README.md

 (This does not apply for forex, usd commodities, seems only to happen on non-eu, non-us indices (so far))

+Another thing is the SGD.IDX-SGD.
+We have a H4 candle at 10:30, ending at 14:30, in MT.
+There is data between 14:30 and 15:51 (see 1m chart) but the next H4 candle is at 15:51.
+Because there is data, which is located within a 11:15 H4 candle, the 11:15 H4 candle is created by the resampler.
+I will have to see where that data between 14:30 and 15:51 goes in metatrader.
+To which candle is it merged, to the 10:30 one or to the 15:51 one.
+Or is the traffic simply dropped.
+It's of a minor concern atm but eventually i will research it deeply.

 **From Portfolio Project to Platform**